terodox/terodox.tech/content/posts/2020-10-04--challenges-of-functional-programming/index.md

 Here's a list of my _"bad ideas"_:

 - Take all of the parameters in the second function to eliminate the first.
-  - Pros:
-    - At minimum eliminates one of the nested functions
+  - Pro: At minimum eliminates one of the nested functions
-  - Cons:
-    - Ultimately doesn't solve the problem of how to find the inner functions uses.
+  - Con: Ultimately doesn't solve the problem of how to find the inner functions uses.

 ```javascript
 export const createWidget => ({